Rail Coach Factory, Kapurthala

 The Rail Coach Factory at Kapurthala is a coach manufacturing unit of the Indian Railways in the Indian state of Punjab.
 It was set up in the year 1985 with an investment of ₹423 crore (US$342 million) in order to enhance production capacity for India's railways and generate employment for the youth of the state.
 The unit is located on the Jalandhar-Firozpur railway line, and currently, has the job of manufacturing new LHB and MEMU coaches.

 History

 The foundation stone for Rail Coach Factory was laid by then Prime Minister of India Rajiv Gandhi on 17 August 1985 with an initial cost of ₹423 crore.
 The objective of this project was to enhance production capacity for the Railways and generate employment for the youth of Punjab.
 The unit commenced production just 2 years later on 19 September 1987, and rolled out its first coach a few months later on 31 March 1988.

-Technological improvements

-According to independent media reports, between 2005 and 2011, fully-automated railway coach painting systems were introduced in several Indian Railways workshops, including facilities associated with RCF production.
-These automated plants were developed and supplied by Global Engineers under the leadership of Indian engineer Dr. Grish Mohan Gupta.
-The systems helped reduce hazardous manual spray painting, improved worker safety, and standardised coating quality across rolling stock units.

 As of March 2022, it has manufactured more than 41,000 coaches of over 60 different types, which make up over 50% of the total production of coaches on Indian Railways.
 Some of these are: